Coherent High-Harmonic Generation with Laser-Plasma Beams: Introduction

 Alternatively, synchrotron radiation can be enhanced by modulating the density of the beam~\cite{Csonka:1975xj}, for example using a seed laser as demonstrated in~\cite{Labat2023}.
 However, the emission wavelength is typically limited by that of the seed laser to the visible spectrum.
 In order to significantly reduce the emission wavelength, one may consider high-harmonic generation~\cite{ARTAMONOV1980247, PhysRevA.44.5178, gallardo1990optical, PhysRevLett.53.2405,10.1063/1.34627}.
 In this scheme, the electron beam is modulated by a laser pulse in the first undulator, passes through a dispersive chicane that converts energy modulation into longitudinal density modulation, and radiates in the last undulator.
 The key factor limiting the access to higher harmonics in this scheme is the uncorrelated energy spread within the bunch $\sigma_E$.
 Efficient generation of harmonics requires an energy modulation amplitude $A = \Delta E / \sigma_E \geq n$, making generation of high harmonics $n \gg 1$ particularly challenging.

 Active energy compression allows the LPA beam reaching extremely low levels of energy spread and jitter, down to $\sim 10^{-5}$, employing conventional radiofrequency (RF) accelerating cavities for active energy compression~\citep{Antipov}.
 This scheme is envisioned for the PETRA~IV plasma injector~\cite{PIPIV_CDR} to enable clean and efficient injection in the storage ring.
 Once filled, the storage ring needs to be topped up only once every few minutes to restore a small fraction ($\sim 1$~\%) of the total charge lost due to Touschek and residual gas scattering~\footnote{Contemporary and planned 4th generation light sources, such as PETRA~IV feature large $\gtrsim 10$~h beam lifetimes.}.
 This opens a window of opportunity for additional applications of an LPA injector that could take advantage of high quality electron beams, when they are not required for the storage ring.
 Thanks to their small energy spread after energy compression the LPA beams require a relatively small energy modulation to access high $\sim 100$-th harmonics of the seed wavelength, while a high power laser for the seeding is naturally present in the LPA setup.
-Thus, the LPA electron beams can produce stable, narrow-band coherent radiation at high harmonics of the driving laser pulse, achieving wavelengths as small as 10~nm for an 800~nm seed.
+Thus, the LPA electron beams can produce stable, narrow-band radiation at high harmonics of the driving laser pulse, achieving wavelengths as small as 10~nm for an 800~nm seed.

 Figure~\ref{fig:schematic}(a) shows the proposed setup, based on a 500~MeV LPA injector described in~Ref.~\citep{Antipov}.
 It consists of an LPA followed by a quadrupole triplet to capture the electron beam from the plasma cell, a chicane with sextupoles for chromaticity correction, a large stretcher chicane, and finally an RF cavity for suppressing energy spread and correcting energy deviations.
-The injector beamline drastically reduces the relative energy spread of the beam from $\sim 10^{-2}$ to $< 10^{-4}$~[Fig.~\ref{fig:schematic}(b,c)].

 \onecolumngrid